LightHardt/ESP-Prj/README.md

 3. For this device, most of the pins could be used for I2C communication, so I referred to the pin layout to pick some unimportant ones.

 4. In this repo, most of the documentation I referred to for information is attached.

+5. Using the built-in JTAG was a nightmare.
+I used Zadig to flash drivers that I probably didn’t even need, which likely caused my COM port to stop working.
+To fix it, I flashed it with the serial drivers to get the COM port back, but then OpenOCD stopped working.
+I eventually downloaded these [USB JTAG drivers](https://github.com/espressif/esp-win-usb-drivers/releases) and used Device Manager to install them for the USB JTAG/Serial Debug unit.
+After that, everything finally started working.

 ## Breadboard